htcondor/htcondor/docs/getting-htcondor/install-linux-as-root.rst

 The command below shows how to download the script and run it immediately;
 if you would like to inspect it first, see :ref:`Inspecting the Script <inspecting_the_script>`.
+The default behavior will create a complete HTCondor pool with its multiple roles on one computer, referred to in this manual as a "minicondor."
-Experienced users who are making a pool should add a flag to select the desired role; see the :doc:`admin-quick-start`.
+Experienced users who are making an HTCondor pool out of multiple machines should add a flag to select the desired role; see the :doc:`admin-quick-start` for more details.

 .. code-block:: shell